 Procuring a project through the Procure Partnerships Framework allows the project team to focus on critical outcomes early on, in a coordinated and structured way.
 For example, if a project must be delivered within a certain timescale or has specific social value objectives to achieve in order to meet a funding requirement, the Framework team can ensure this is prioritised during the early planning stages.

 Many of the funding streams available to local authorities require evidence that the project will benefit the wider economy.
 The more far reaching the impact, the better the chance of securing the funding.
 Impacts could include the provision of employment and training opportunities, the support of local community projects, or leveraging the maximum value from the project budget to enhance the facilities available to local people.
-Procure Partnerships have set a bold target to ensure that 12% of every project budget delivered through the framework is reinvested back into the local community through the structured national TOMs framework.
 The collective power of our industry leading Contractor Partners means together we can maximise the social impact we can achieve.

 Early engagement with contractors and the wider project team to access advice on programme management or different ways to maximise the budget is extremely useful in helping public sector organisations get the most from their money.
 The structure of the framework provides a forum for the Contractor Partners to collaborate in a way which is limited by a traditional tender process.
 The customer can access the collective best practice in areas such as carbon efficiency, innovative digital technologies and automation, value engineering and modern methods of construction to benefit their project.